Crews search for missing cruise traveler in Gulf of Mexico

 The Coast Guard received a called Wednesday afternoon that a 32-year-old woman had fallen overboard from the Carnival Valor cruise ship about 150 miles (240 kilometers) from Southwest Pass, Louisiana, authorities said.

-No other details have been released.
-South Florida-based Carnival Cruise line did not immediately respond to a request for information Thursday.

-The Carnival Valor, which sails from New Orleans to Caribbean destinations, can carry nearly 3,000 guests and 1,180 crew members, according to its website.
+The Carnival Valor can carry nearly 3,000 guests and 1,180 crew members, according to its website.
+The ship arrived at its home port of New Orleans on Thursday morning after a five-day cruise to Mexico, Lupoli said.